Why I wrote Resonance

 Where narratives end, Resonance begins.

 As 2025 comes to an end, I find myself emerging from a long stretch of fatigue.
-Looking back, there is one thing I can say with quiet certainty: over the course of this year, I finally worked out the shape of the novel I am about to write—Resonance.
+It was shaped by ongoing conflicts, unresolved relationships, excessive responsibility, and the lingering sense of failure.
+But looking back, there is one thing I can say with quiet certainty: over the course of this year, I finally worked out the shape of the sci-fi novel I am about to write—Resonance.

 It was not a year of completion in the usual sense.
-What took form was not a finished work, but a structure, a logic, a way of holding experience.
+What took form was a structure, a logic, a way of holding experience.
 That, in itself, feels like enough.

-For a long time, my thoughts kept circling back to the Millennium Bridge in London.
+For a long time, my thoughts kept circling back to the Millennium Bridge connecting St Paul's Cathedral and Tate Modern in London.

 The bridge itself was structurally sound.
 Its failure had nothing to do with flawed engineering.
 The instability emerged only after people began to cross it.
 Each person made small, unconscious adjustments to maintain balance.
 Those adjustments synchronized.
 Gradually, reasonable movements accumulated into lateral resonance, and the bridge began to sway.
 No one intended harm.
 No single action caused the problem.
 Everyone was simply trying to walk forward.
 Still, the bridge had to be closed.

 The solution came quietly.
-Engineers did not correct the pedestrians.
-They altered the bridge.
 Dampers were added—mechanisms designed to absorb vibration rather than amplify it.
 The bridge remained the same structure, yet its behavior changed.
 It learned how not to react.

 That image became the quiet center of Resonance.

 Much of my life has unfolded close to technological and decision-making systems.
 As a science and technology writer and editor, I watched uncertainty gradually disappear as research entered public narrative—hesitation trimmed away, complexity reshaped into inevitability.
 Later, as an entrepreneur and organizational executive, I stood on the opposite side, expected to define direction and absorb uncertainty for others.
-These roles were necessary, even meaningful.
+These roles felt necessary.
 Over time, however, something began to wear thin.

 When systems operate too smoothly, when hesitation is interpreted as inefficiency, certain forms of human experience quietly fade.
 This does not happen through force.
 It happens through alignment.
 People adjust.
 Rhythms synchronize.
 Consensus forms.
 Reflection narrows.
 At some point, you notice that your pace has shifted, and you are no longer sure when that happened.